 Julia Caplan, LCSW-C, serves as the first IPV assistance program coordinator in the VA Maryland Health Care System.
 This newly established program seeks to address IPV among the veteran population, using a holistic, veteran-centered approach that offers services for those who experience violence, as well as those who use violence.
 The IPV Assistance Program also seeks to address VA employees who are effected by IPV.
 The VA recognizes that IPV impacts every aspect of a person's well-being, including their health.

-Caplan has been with the VA since 2012, previously working in the Women's Health Clinic, as well as the Primary Care Clinics at the Baltimore Medical Center and Fort Howard Outpatient Clinic.
-She received her MSW in 2011 from UMB, during which time she completed training at the VA in the Geriatric Research and Clinical Care Center, as well as at Patuxent Institution—Mental Health Correctional Facility, in Jessup, Md.
+Caplan has been with the VA since 2012, previously working in the Women's Health Clinic and the Primary Care Clinics at the Baltimore Medical Center and Fort Howard Outpatient Clinic.
+She received her MSW in 2011 from UMB, during which time she completed training at the VA in the Geriatric Research and Clinical Care Center, as well as at Patuxent Institution-Mental Health Correctional Facility in Jessup, Md.
 Caplan worked as an IPV and domestic violence advocate within legal services for the YWCA of Annapolis and Anne Arundel County.

 Lisa Fedina, MSW, received her BSW in 2008 and MSW in 2009 from the University of Toledo.
 Her dissertation research examines long-term health outcomes of sexual victimization among women and the role of criminal justice and health care systems in reducing health disparities among survivors.
-In 2016, Lisa was awarded a graduate research fellowship from the U.S. Department of Justice, National Institute of Justice (NIJ), which provides support to doctoral students conducting research in the areas of violence and crime.
-Fedina also worked as a graduate research assistant at NIJ from 2014-2016, where she conducted intramural research on sexual violence, intimate partner violence, and stalking and served on task forces to promote cross-agency collaboration, including the White House Task Force to Protect Students from Sexual Assault.
-Prior to pursuing her PhD, Lisa worked with survivors of sexual assault, intimate partner violence, and human trafficking and led community organizing and policy advocacy efforts to address gender-based violence.
+In 2016, Lisa was awarded a graduate research fellowship from the U.S. Department of Justice's National Institute of Justice (NIJ), which provides support to doctoral students conducting research in the areas of violence and crime.
+Fedina also worked as a graduate research assistant at NIJ from 2014 to 2016, where she conducted intramural research on sexual violence, intimate partner violence, and stalking and served on task forces to promote cross-agency collaboration, including the White House Task Force to Protect Students from Sexual Assault.
+Before pursuing her PhD, Fedina worked with survivors of sexual assault, intimate partner violence, and human trafficking and led community organizing and policy advocacy efforts to address gender-based violence.

 Sheryl Syme, RDH, MS